-• This photo shows the parking brake engaged with all other controls in the off/neutral position.
-The parking brake should be in this position starting, parking, vacuuming, or anytime other than when the machine is in motion with an operator present at the controls.
+This photo shows the parking brake in the EN-GAGED position with all other controls in the OFF/NEUTRAL position.
+The parking brake should be in this position starting, parking, or anytime other than when the machine is in motion with an operator present at the controls.